The Breuss Massage: A Gentle, Healing Approach to Spinal Health

 What Exactly Is the Breuss Massage?

 The Breuss Massage is a gentle, slow and soothing spinal back massage that works along the entire length of the spine.
-Unlike deep-tissue techniques, Breuss focuses on allowing the body to open, relax and heal in its own time, without force or pressure.
+Unlike deep-tissue techniques, Breuss focuses on allowing the body to relax and unwind without force or pressure.

 This massage uses:

 These elements work together to create a treatment that is profoundly calming and supportive of spinal health.
-St John’s Wort oil ~ long known for its nerve-soothing properties ~ is massaged slowly into the tissues, helping to nourish and “feed” the intervertebral discs, which rely heavily on fluid and movement for their health.
+St John’s Wort oil ~ traditionally used in massage for its soothing qualities.
+Practitioners traditionally describe the massage as helping create a sense of space and ease along the spine.

 Various steps during the Breuss Massage